lynicis/inzibat/README.md

 - **Mock Routes**: Return predefined responses with custom status codes, headers, and body
 - **Proxy Routes**: Forward requests to another service (useful for development)

-For more examples and advanced configuration options, see the [documentation](https://github.com/Lynicis/inzibat/wiki).

 ## 🤝 Contributing